Maximvdw/maximvdw.github.io/about.md

 In addition to my PhD research, I serve as a teaching assistant for various bachelor and master courses, including [Web Technologies](https://wise.vub.ac.be/course/web-technologies), Databases, [Next Generation User Interfaces](https://wise.vub.ac.be/course/next-generation-user-interfaces), and [Advanced Topics in Big Data](https://wise.vub.ac.be/course/advanced-topics-big-data).
 I have also previously assisted in courses such as [Information Visualisation](https://wise.vub.ac.be/course/information-visualisation) and Open Information Systems.
 Furthermore, I supervise Bachelor and Master theses related to my research domain.

-I founded my own company, [MVdW-Software](https://mvdw-software.com) in 2019 where I worked on various projects, including the development of

 My current hobbies include addative manufacturing, electronics, and scuba diving.
-I am the creator and maintainer of the current website of the V.U.B.
-Diving Center vzw [https://www.vubdivingcenter.be](https://www.vubdivingcenter.be).
+I am the creator and maintainer of the current website of the [V.U.B.
+Diving Center vzw](https://www.vubdivingcenter.be) and I also help beginning divers to prepare their pool-exercises.